yguitton/training-material/topics/introduction/tutorials/data-manipulation-olympics/tutorial.md

 >
 >    > <question-title></question-title>
 >    >
 >    > 1.
-How many lines do you expect in the this file?
+How many lines do you expect in this file?
 >    > 2.
 How many lines are in this file?
 Were you right?
 >    >
 >    > > <solution-title noprefix>Hints</solution-title>